trevorism/push-button/README.md

 # push-button
-Web app that allows users to press buttons to peform operations
+Web app that allows users to press buttons to perform operations

 Deployed at https://click.trevorism.com